wavefrontHQ/docs/pages/doc/logging_send_logs.md

   1. Install the log shipper.
 For example, [install Fluentd](https://docs.fluentd.org/installation).

   1. Configure the log shipper to send data to the Wavefront proxy.

-    1. Add the hostname of the host where the proxy runs
+     a.
+Add the hostname of the host where the proxy runs.

-    2. Add the `pushListenerPorts` that you configured in the proxy.
+     b.
+Add the `pushListenerPorts` that you configured in the proxy.
      <br/>For example, edit the `fluent.conf` file to send data to a proxy as follows:
       ```
       <match wf.**>
         @type copy